 A colorectal surgeon may be consulted to aid in the excision of the cyst.
 The patient also may be referred to a dermatologist if anal skin cancer or perianal dermatoses are suggested.

-It is recommended that the coccyx also be removed in sacrococcygeal teratomas because failure to remove it has been associated with a high risk of recurrence.
-For malignant teratomas, surgical excision alone is inadequate, and patients should receive additional treatment with chemotherapy and/or radiotherapy.
+For sacrococcygeal teratomas, it is recommended that the coccyx also be removed; failure to remove it has been associated with a high risk of recurrence.
+For malignant teratomas, surgical excision alone is inadequate, and patients should receive additional treatment with chemotherapy, radiotherapy, or both.
 For histologically benign teratomas, adequate surgical excision is virtually curative.

 Of special concern is the association between genetic presacral teratomas and urinary and anal anomalies.
 The Currarino triad is an autosomal dominant condition that includes anorectal stenosis, a sacral bony anomaly in which the sacrum has a crescent shape, and a presacral mass.
 This mass can be a teratoma and is rarely malignant.
 In these cases, care should be taken when excising the mass, because there may be communication with the dura mater and the cerebrospinal fluid.

-For the 3 other cyst types, a transrectal approach may be used.
+For the three other cyst types, a transrectal approach may be used.
 If an abscess is suggested, incision and drainage are recommended, with an appropriate course of antibiotics.

-The fetus with sacrococcygeal teratoma has an increased risk of perinatal complications; for example, from tumor rupture or dystocia.
-In some cases, in utero interventions, such as tumor debulking and cyst aspiration, may be considered.
+The fetus with sacrococcygeal teratoma has an increased risk of perinatal complications (eg, from tumor rupture or dystocia).
+In some cases, in-utero interventions such as tumor debulking and cyst aspiration may be considered.